What To Do in February for Your St Augustine Lawn

 Preparing your lawn for the growing season requires no fertilizer or chemicals

 February is a good time for organic lawn care to prepare your lawn for the coming growing season – March through October.
-There are two simple organic techniques that require no fertilizer or chemicals to prepare your lawn for the growing season:
+Two simple organic techniques require no fertilizer or chemicals to prepare your lawn for the growing season:

 1. Tune-up the irrigation